To download this guide as Microsoft Word Doc, visit here.

 For users of Samsung devices, some additional options are available.
 From Settings, Accessibility, select the Direct Access option.
 From this screen, Enable Direct Access and check the Talkback box.
 This will allow you to press the Home button three times in rapid succession to enable and disable Talkback.

-In addition, under Settings, Accessibility, Vision, select the Rapid key input option.
+In addition, under Settings, Accessibility, and Vision, select the Rapid key input option.
 This will make it easier to enter text using Talkback.

 Generally, you will want to swipe right and left through each element to ensure it is being properly rendered by Talkback.
 In some cases, you may wish to navigate by other elements such as controls or headings.
 To do this, swipe up or down to cycle through the various navigation elements.
 This assumes you configured the Talkback gestures described above.
 The Talkback will speak the name of the new navigation level, such as Controls.
 To return to normal navigation, swipe up or down until you hear the word "default" spoken.